-You can add or delete any Constituent Group Category by selecting Classification Codes from the Argenta main menu on the left-hand side of the screen.
+You can add or delete any Constituent Group Category by selecting Classification Codes from the Argenta main menu on the left-hand side of the screen:

-Enter a name for your new category and click the "Add This Classification Code" button to add this new category to your list.
+Type in a name for your new category and click the "Add This Classification Code" button to add this new category to your list.

 View The Total Number Of Records

 Above the list is a records total that displays the total of all items currently displayed in the list.
 This is a quick and easy way to count list items.